κ-opioid agonist. Displays antinociceptive in vivo.

 Citations are publications that use Tocris products.

 Currently there are no citations for (-)-Pentazocine.
 Do you know of a great paper that uses (-)-Pentazocine from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for (-)-Pentazocine